 Virtual classrooms can also be used to record classes.
 This means that any students who are not able to access the virtual classroom during the live class will be able to catch up later on what they’ve missed.

-Make full use of learning resources
+Make full use of learning resources during you virtual classes

 In virtual classrooms, just as in a traditional face to face classroom environments, resources are an important part of the learning experience.
 Tutors can make full use of the exercises and activities provided by their LMS or LCMS platform.
 Reading material, third party learning applications, images and videos can also be extremely beneficial here.

-Consider class sizes
+Consider virtual classes sizes

 Though in practical terms there are no real limitations to how big each virtual class can be, it’s wise to carefully consider how many students to invite to each virtual session.
 Virtual classrooms can accommodate anything from one to one tuition to large lecture style teaching.